 |Copayments||How do I know if a service requires a copayment?|

 Starting January 1, 2017, there are no OHP Plus copayments.

 For services provided before January 1, 2017, the Provider Web Portal eligibility verification request and Automated Voice Response (AVR) Recipient Eligibility inquiry provide copayment amounts for OHP Plus (BMM, BMD, BMH, BMP) services.

 If a service requires copayment, the service will list the amount to pay ($1, or $3).
 Services that do not require copayment will list $0.
 Table 120-1230-1 in the General Rules also lists the services that require copayment and the amounts that apply.

 |Copayments||Are copayments charged per procedure, per visit, per day, etc.?|

-Providers may charge the applicable copayment per visit per day.
+For services provided before January 1, 2017, providers may charge the applicable copayment per visit per day.
 Pharmacies may charge for each fill.